-Protecting our precious marine environments is a team effort and there is such that we can all do within our own lives to help protect and preserve our precious marine and coastal environments for future generations.
-We all have a part to play and what we do at home, at work, at the supermarket, as well as at the beach, has a huge impact on the health oceans and beaches.
+Protecting our precious marine environments is a team effort and there is so much that we can all do within our own lives to help protect and preserve our precious marine and coastal environments for future generations.
+We all have a part to play and what we do at home, at work, at the supermarket, as well as at the beach, has a huge impact on the health of our oceans and beaches.

-Here are some helpful hints and tips that you can employ to help reduce your impact on our oceans and beaches.
+Here are some helpful tips that you can employ to help reduce your impact on our oceans and beaches.

 - Always dispose of your waste into a rubbish bin and ensure it is collected regularly.

 - Don’t pour oils and fats down the drain.
-Instead, dispose of fats and oils into the litter.
+Instead, dispose of fats and oils into the rubbish.

 - Re-use grey water from your washing machine and the shower to water your garden.

-- Sort your waste into organic waste, recycling and general waste.
+- Sort your rubbish into organic waste, recycling and general waste.

 - Take your own water bottle and refill at a water dispenser rather than buying bottled water.